TAbdiukov/CCSP-Mnemonics/README.md

 #### By access chain

 * RAW - Direct hands-on low-level access some drive.
 Access directly: `You → Drive`.
 Direct access means "Direct responsibility" for data remanence caused and found.
-* Block-storage = Volume-storage - High-level, abstractioned, indirect, access to a (likely virtual) drive in a cluster: `You → Cluster of drives → (Subcluster of drives?
+* Volume-storage - High-level, abstractioned, indirect, access to a (likely virtual) drive in a cluster: `You → Cluster of drives → (Subcluster of drives?
 It's a cloud architecture after all) →  Drive`
+	* File-storage - Store files in an abstract vacuum
+	* Block-storage - Store blocks of data like on hard drives - you can orchestrate filesystems, NTFS Master File Tables, folders, files, attributes etc.

 #### By longevity